mudge/mudge.github.com/_posts/2019-11-12-using-a-raspberry-pi-for-time-machine.markdown

 /dev/mmcblk0: PTUUID="d565a392" PTTYPE="dos"
 ```

-The key entry here is `/dev/sda`: that's my USB drive and its unique ID I can use when configuring it.
+The key entry here is `/dev/sda`: that's my USB drive and its unique UUID I can use when configuring it.

 As the `TYPE="ext4"` in the output reveals, I've already formatted it with the default Linux [ext4 journaling file system](https://en.wikipedia.org/wiki/Ext4) but let's do it again for good measure: